Using Genomic Data Responsibly Under the NIH Genomic Data Sharing Policy

 Expectations for Approved Users of Controlled-Access Data

-If an investigator plans to use cloud computing systems to store or analyze controlled-access data, NIH expects the cloud systems to meet the same standards as outlined in NIH Security Best Practices for Controlled-Access Data Subject to the NIH Genomic Data Sharing (GDS) Policy until project renewal, at which point they must adopt the updated NIH Security Best Practices for Users of Controlled-Access Data.
-NIH will hold the institution, not the cloud service provider, responsible for any failure in the oversight of using cloud computing services for controlled-access data.
+If an investigator plans to use a Cloud Service Provider (CSP) and/or third-party IT system to store or analyze controlled-access data, NIH expects the CSP and/or third-party IT system to meet the same standards as outlined in NIH Security Best Practices for Users of Controlled-Access Data.
+NIH will hold the institution, not the CSP and/or third-party IT system responsible for any failure in the oversight for controlled-access data.

 Data Use Certification Agreement